The Warning Before Diabetes

 - Diabetes: 200 mg/dL or higher

-Your routine blood work typically includes fasting glucose and may include A1C, making prediabetes detection straightforward during annual physicals.
+Your routine blood work typically includes fasting glucose and often A1C, which makes prediabetes easy to catch during an annual physical.

 Why Prediabetes Matters

-Without intervention, approximately 15 to 30 percent of people with prediabetes will develop type 2 diabetes within five years.
-But the health risks begin before that threshold is crossed.
-Prediabetes itself is associated with:
+Without intervention, roughly 15 to 30 percent of people with prediabetes go on to develop type 2 diabetes within five years.
+But the risks begin before that line is crossed.
+Even at the prediabetes stage, elevated blood sugar is associated with:

 - Nerve damage (neuropathy)